creighton-gorai/Shiny/README.md

 ### Shiny with R programming

-If you are new to R you can learn more about it with the link above.
+If you are new to R you can learn more about it with the link above.<br/>
 I will also provide a link to the download page [here](https://cran.r-project.org/mirrors.html)<br/>
+The Steps below are to get R running on your computer and test.<br/>
 Steps:
 1) Choose server closest to your location.
 2) Choose which OS you are using